Jack Gillen

-Jack Gillen (born 2001) is an Irish hurler who plays for Westmeath Championship club Cullion and at inter-county level with the Westmeath senior hurling team.
+Jack Gillen (born 2001) is an Irish hurler who plays for Westmeath Championship club Cullion and at inter-county level with the Westmeath senior team.
 He usually lines out as a forward.

 Career

 Gillen first played hurling at juvenile and underage levels with the Cullion club just outside Mullingar.
 He eventually progressed onto the club's top adult team and won a Westmeath SBHC title in 2021.
-Gillen first appeared on the inter-county scene as a member of the Westmeath minor hurling team in 2017 before later lining out with the under-21 team.
-He was drafted onto the Westmeath senior hurling team in 2021.
+Gillen first appeared on the inter-county scene as a member of the Westmeath minor hurling team in 2017, before lining out with the under-21 team.
+He was drafted onto the Westmeath senior team in 2021.